Minimize Unrest After Racially Charged Incidents Occur on Campus

 - Ensure campus speech and harassment policies don’t prevent freedom of speech.
 All institutions, public and private, should review their speech and harassment policies to ensure they don’t encroach on applicable free speech rights.

-- Provide optional diversity training to students and employees.
+- Provide discrimination and harassment prevention training to students and employees.
 While training can impart greater understanding, it also can have adverse effects by focusing on potential liability or judging participants.
 Program effectiveness is critical.
 Before implementing a training program, review evidence of its effectiveness.

 Recent litigation challenges the constitutionality of mandatory employee diversity training.
 Offer optional, evidence-based training. - Inform your campus community.
-Work with a public relations specialist to communicate with students, faculty, and staff any steps your college has taken to promote racial inclusion.
+Work with a public relations specialist to communicate with students, faculty, and staff any steps your college has taken to promote equal opportunities.
 Use multiple tools such as social media, news releases, and letters from the administration.

 - Communicate with campus security and local police about conflict resolution and de-escalation.
 Ensure that security and local authorities are aligned on supporting your community’s free speech rights and campus safety concerns.